benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 1: Create a Wish List

-Execute a request to the *Create or Update a List* endpoint to create header-level information for a Wish List.
+Execute a request to the [Create or Update a List](https://developer.niketech.com/docs/projects/Buy%20Lists?tab=api#list-operations-create-or-update-a-list-put){:target="blank"} endpoint to create header-level information for a Wish List.

 - Only **header-level** info, such as the list identifier and name, can be created with this endpoint.
 Use the other endpoints to add or remove products from a list.
 - List name must be unique within a consumer's lists for a given country.